-How to create a repair ticket step by step
+How to create a repair ticket with a practical intake checklist

-Use this intake sequence to create stronger repair tickets from the start so the device, issue, customer, and approval context travel together through the queue.
+Use this intake checklist to create stronger repair tickets from the start so the device, issue, customer, and approval context travel together through the queue.

 On this page